michelemendel/genvaeg/README.md

 - Remove .env file from Git repo, since this will be different in production, and will probably contain secrets codes.
 - Use TLS.
 The Echo is using Let's Encrypt.
 - Dockerize the server for easier handling behind a firewall.
+- More tests, e.g. integration tests from http to database.
 - Add extra layers to the design - like a service layer - if needed.
 - Fill out the functionality where needed, e.g. with more CRUD operations.
 - Add authorization if needed.
-- More tests, e.g. integration tests from http to database.
+- Maybe move code behind the internal folder, so it won't be seen by other projects.

 # Known bugs

 - Logout doesn't seem to invalidate the cookie.